Are you prepared for the first month with your newborn?

 This might sound silly, but laughing will help a lot.
 Laughing releases these awesome chemicals called endorphins (which are considered our feel-good chemicals).
 So after you argue over something ridiculous with your partner, feel free to laugh about it.
 My husband and I did it all the time.
 Bonus it helps dissolve any tension that might be lingering after a sleep-deprived argument.

 Tip 8: Order a Delicious Dinner

-Since we live in this wonderful technological time frame, there are so many options to order our favorite meals for take out.
+Sometimes you just have to treat yourself and since we live in this wonderful technological time frame, there are so many options to order our favorite meals for take-out.
 So “Yippee” to not always having to do fast food, unless it sounds good of course.
 When you can, order a meal to give your partner and yourself a break from cooking and cleaning the dishes.
 Having even just one night where you don’t have to cook feels great.
 My husband and I would usually order food on Fridays because by that point we were just done with the week.

 Tip 9: Date Night with Partner

 At the end of the first month, you and your partner should plan a date together.
 As much as you love your child, getting away for even just two hours will work wonders on your relationship.
 My husband and I make sure we go on a date at least once a month.
 This alone has strengthened our connection tremendously.
 Plus you should celebrate the fact that you survived the first month.
 That’s a big deal.
 While there will be other battles in the future, that first month can wear you down like crazy.

 Tip 10: Set Some Boundaries